uintdev/uintdev_web/README.md

 # uintdev web

-This is the source code of the Node.js application behind building the website '[uint.dev](https://uint.dev/)'.
+This is the source code of the Node.js application behind bundling assets for the website '[uint.dev](https://uint.dev/)'.

 ## Setup

 ### CLI

+Ideally, PNPM would be used.
+The usual NPM should work, if that is of preference.

 ```bash
 # Install modules (initial setup)